 #1 Weak will power

-The formation of habits does not relate to our level of will power.
-And even when we embark on a journey to change them, will power has very little effect.
+The formation of habits does not relate to your level of will power.
+And even when you embark on a journey to change them, will power has very little effect.

 Habits form when you repeat a task or action without pausing to consider whether it is the best choice for now.

-So an eating habit forms when you do not consider your level of appetite, and reasons for eating.
+So an eating habit strengthens when you do not consider your level of hunger, and reasons for eating.

 It is a habit, that is all.